nathancharlesjones/Look-up-Table-Examples/02_Other-Sin-Improvements/README.md

         q3_4_t x = FMUL( 0b01100000, 0b00010000, 4 );
         ```

 Integer overflow is a commonly exploited security bug (in very similar ways to a "buffer overflow", in which an array is written to or accessed beyond its bounds), so it's my opinion that integer operations should be checked for overflow after (or as a part of) each operation.
 To do that, I added the `SAFE_` functions to `fixed_point.h`.
-These functions store the 32-bit operands into 64-bit integers before executing the desired operation (solving the above problem of fixed-point numbers being truncated before they are able to be shifted down).
-The `SAFE_` functions also check for overflow AFTER the shift; if the result is less than INT32_MAX (or greater than INT32_MIN), then the result is stored in the output variable and a value of `0` (meaning "no error") is returned from the function.
-However, if the safety check fails, then no value is stored and a `-1` is returned.
-The LUT code that uses these functions (which all end in `_safe`) checks this value to make sure no math operations inadvertently overflowed or underflowed.
+These functions store the 32-bit operands into 64-bit integers before executing the desired operation (solving problem 2.ii. above of fixed-point numbers being truncated before they are able to be shifted down).
+The `SAFE_` functions also check for overflow AFTER the shift; if the result is GREATER than INT32_MAX or LESS than INT32_MIN, then no value is stored in the output variable and a `-1` is returned, indicating an error.
+However, if the safety check passes, then the result of the math operation is stored in the output variable and a value of `0` is returned, indicating "no error".
+The LUT code that uses these functions (which all end in `_safe`) checks this value to make sure no math operations inadvertently overflowed.
 I chose to `ASSERT` that the error code returned is `0`, since I figured that anything else constituted a programming error.
 However, it is possible to recover from a fault like that, and another developer may simply chose to retry the operation with a larger data type for the return variable.

 The fixed-point LUTs were significantly smaller and faster than either the double or float LUTs (even after including overflow checks), though at the cost of a fair bit of added complexity.